17-08-2017 23:18 |

 LifeIsThermal wrote:

-Solar radiant energy entering a room through the glass is absorbed by interior objects and surfaces, which then retransmit the energy as thermal radiation, mainly in the far infra-red band (above 5 µm).
+GreenMan wrote: Solar energy and Greenhouse effect Solar radiant energy entering a room through the glass is absorbed by interior objects and surfaces, which then retransmit the energy as thermal radiation, mainly in the far infra-red band (above 5 µm).
+Even ordinary float glass is practically opaque to radiation with a wavelength higher than 5 µm.
+This means that solar energy entering through the glass is trapped in the room, which then tends to heat up and is referred to as the "greenhouse effect".

 Not the same thing as the Greenhouse Effect that causes Global Warming.